amyehodge/SQL/_episodes/01-sql-basic-queries.md

 >
 > > ## Solution
 > > ~~~
-> > SELECT day, month, year, species_id, weight / 1000
+> > SELECT day, month, year, species_id, weight/1000
 > > FROM surveys
 > > WHERE (plot_id = 1) AND (weight > 75);
 > > ~~~